stevinz/awesome-game-engine-dev/README.md

     - #### - Language - <a name="Javascript-Language"></a>
         - :books: [Eloquent JavaScript](https://eloquentjavascript.net) : Well written online book about modern Javascript programming, with examples.
     - #### - Language: Awesome Collections - <a name="Javascript-Language-Awesome"></a>
+        - :books: [Collection of WebGL and WebGPU Frameworks](https://gist.github.com/76878ba6903cf15789b712464875cfdc) :  List of WebGL and WebGPU frameworks and libraries, some of the libraries listed are wip/outdated/not maintained anymore.
         - :books: [Javascript Game Engines](https://github.com/collections/javascript-game-engines) : Github Collection.
 Learn or level up your 1337 gamedev skills and build amazing games together for web, desktop, or mobile using these HTML5 / JavaScript game engines.
         - :books: [Javascript Wiki: Game Engines](https://github.com/bebraw/jswiki/wiki/Game-Engines) : This table contains primarily HTML5 based game engines and frameworks.
         - :books: [List of WebGL Frameworks](https://en.wikipedia.org/wiki/List_of_WebGL_frameworks) : List of WebGL frameworks compiled on [Wikipedia](https://en.wikipedia.org).